Construction Site Security That Stops Theft in Progress, Not After

 What Happens When an Intruder Is Detected

-Contrast this with passive cameras: discovery happens 8+ hours later when you arrive on-site.
+With passive cameras, discovery happens 8 hours later when you pull up to the site.
 By then, copper's gone and resold.
-Construction site video monitoring stops crime before loss occurs.

 Case Study: San Fernando Valley Concrete Plant

-Before live monitoring: three theft incidents, $22,000 in losses.
-After live monitoring: zero successful thefts in 14 months.
+Before live monitoring: three theft incidents totaling $22,000 in losses.
+After: zero successful thefts in the 14 months that followed.

 Choosing the Right Construction Site Security Systems